charliecalvert/CloudNotes/Assignments/ExpressBasics.md

 ## Bower

 We do not have to load jquery from a CDN or from webpack as we do above.
 Instead, we can install it locally with bower.
 This option used to be the default, but now it is on the way out.
 I include it only for the sake of completeness.
+It is more emphatically on the way out than jQuery, but like jQuery, it is still widely used.

-Later in the course, we will automatically set up our **bower** files with **CreateExpressProject** or some similar tool.
+Later in the course, we will may show how to automatically set up our **bower** files with **elf-express** or **CreateExpressProject** or some similar tool.
 But in this assignment, we can, if we want, generate them by hand, by following the guidelines outline in this section of the assignment.
+(On the other hand, I may strip bower from my scripts, and start relying on Webpack instead.)

 There are two of files you need to create in the root of your project.
 The first is **.bowerrc**: